GLOBAL MARKETS-Shares rally on Russia-Ukraine deal, Swedish QE surprise

 By Herbert Lash

-U.S. Treasury prices wavered as data showed a key measure of U.S. consumer spending barely rose in January and initial claims for state unemployment benefits rose more than expected, suggesting the economy started the first quarter on a softer note.
+U.S. Treasury prices wavered as data showed U.S. consumer spending barely rose in January and initial claims for state unemployment benefits rose more than expected, suggesting the economy started the first quarter on a softer note.

 The Nasdaq Composite surged past multiyear highs reached in December to levels last seen in March 2000.
-The index was about 280 points from its all-time high set earlier that month marking the peak of the dot-com bubble.
-The benchmark S&P 500 closed just two points from its record closing high in December.
+The index was about 280 points from an all-time high set earlier that month during the tech bubble.

-In Europe, shares reversed early losses on a broadly positive raft of results on one of the busiest days in the region’s earnings calendar.
+European shares reversed early losses on a broadly positive raft of results on one of the busiest days in Europe’s earnings calendar.

 Even Greek stocks rose sharply, with the country’s main index rising 6.7 percent as investors held out hope that the new Greek government could reach a deal with international creditors over the country’s bailout.